phgelado/guardmypi/README.md

 * QR Code Class: 251 (+/- 2) ms
 * Facial Recognition Class: 199 (+/- 5) ms

-For the mjpg-streamer and email sending latencies are dependant on broadband capacity, user location and method of connection between the RasberryPi and the local router.
+For the mjpg-streamer and email sending latencies are dependant on broadband, client-server location and method of connection between the RasberryPi and the local router.

 <!-- GETTING STARTED -->
 ## Getting Started